andrenguyener/HBC-Website/README.md

-# HBC Website
+# Husky Break

-A simple one page website for a RSO at the University of Washington: Husky Break Club.
+Husky Break is a student organization at the University of Washington.